neoforged/.github/primers/1.22/index.md

 }
 ```

 Actually submitting the elements happens through `Gizmos#addGizmo`.
-This stores the gizmo to be emitted and drawn to the screen, as long as it is called during `Minecraft#tick` or `GameRenderer#render`, which is how the debug renderers emit theirs.
+This stores the gizmo to be emitted and drawn to the screen, as long as it is called during `Minecraft#tick` or `GameRenderer#render` on the client -- which is how the debug renderers emit theirs -- or `IntegratedServer#tickServer` in a singleplayer world.
 All of the methods in `Gizmos` call `addGizmo` internally, which is why the method is typically absent outside it's class:

 ```java
 // Somewhere in GameRenderer#render